jbloomlab/phydms/docs/implementation.rst

 where :math:`n_{\rm{root}}` is the root node of tree :math:`\mathcal{T}`; :math:`n_{\rm{root}} = n_5` in the example tree above.

+In practice, we usually work with the log likelihoods (always using natural logarithms).
+The total likelihood is the sum of the log likelihoods for each site.

 .. include:: weblinks.txt